nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > member of Congress , or      as    an  officer of the United States  , or      as    a   member of
 # NSg    P  NPrSg/V  .
 NPrSg/C NSg/R D/P NSg/J   P  D   J      NPrSg/V .
 NPrSg/C NSg/R D/P NSg    P
 > any   State legislature , or      as    an  executive or      judicial officer of any   State , to
 # I/R/D NSg/V NSg         .
-NPrSg/C NSg/R D/P NSg/J     NPrSg/C NSg/J    NSg/V/J P  I/R/D NSg/V .
+NPrSg/C NSg/R D/P J         NPrSg/C NSg/J    NSg/V/J P  I/R/D NSg/V .
 P
 > support the Constitution of the United States  , shall have   engaged in
 # NSg/V   D   NPrSg        P  D   J      NPrSg/V .
 VX    NSg/VX V/J     NPrSg/J/P
 > insurrection or      rebellion against the same , or      given     aid   or      comfort to the